luckydye/vsource-decompiler/README.md

 4. Some Props convert with a wrong orientation.
 This can be fixed manually in blender.

+5. Normal maps may be in a DirectX format (Y-), to be usable in blender with gltf they have to be manually modified in blender to fit the OpenGL format (Y+).

 ## Installation

 1. Install Node.JS